-At the time of publishing this School Annual Report, the results of the 2012 Year 12 cohort's post-school destinations survey, Next Step - Student Destination Report for the school were not available.
-Information about these post-school destinations of our students will be incorporated into this Report in September.
+At the time of publishing this School Annual Report, the results of the 2014 post-school destinations survey, Next Step - Student Destination Report (2013 Year 12 cohort) for the school were not available.
+Information about these post-school destinations of our students will be uploaded to the school's website in September.